divine016/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 		src does not need to be null-terminated if it contains n or more bytes

 	Return a pointer to the resulting string dest

+Task2:
+Write a function that copies a string.
+	Prototype: char *_strncpy(char *dest, char *src, int n);

+	Your function should work exactly like strncpy

+Task3:
+Write a function that compares two strings.
+	Prototype: int _strcmp(char *s1, char *s2);

+	Your function should work exactly like strcmp